 Dir: Jacqueline Audry | Edwige Feuillère & Simone Simon

-Torn Girl is attends a masked ball in celebration of her cousin's upcoming marriage.
+Torn Girl attends a masked ball in celebration of her cousin's upcoming marriage.
 Fireworks disturb an ancestral catacomb.
-The spirit of a vengeful female vampire is awakened and possesses Torn Girl, who then preys on women in her village...
+The spirit of a vengeful female vampire is awakened and possesses Torn Girl, who then preys on women in her village ...

 Based on the novella Carmilla (1872) by Sheridan Le Fanu which is more out than the movie.
-The movie spawned the lesbian vampire genre!
+The movie spawned the kitsch lesbian vampire genre!
+Enough said.

 Dir: Roger Vadim | Mel Ferrer & Elsa Martinelli

-Bordello Girl, a French artist wearing Pierre Cardin, is the main attraction for clients and her Madame at seedy The Doll House, New Orleans.
+Bordello Girl, a French artist clad in Pierre Cardin, is the main attraction for clients and her Madame.
 Her life is disrupted by the arrival of her former boyfriend, her true love but her possessive Madame wont let Bordello Girl leave easily...

-Though the relationship between the Madam and Bordello Girl is coded to adhere to the Hays Code, Stanwyck is clearly recognised as Lezza.
+Though the relationship between the Madam and Bordello Girl is coded to adhere to the Hays Code, the Madam is clearly coded as L.E.S.B.I.A.N.
+Moreover, the Madam is portrayed as "un-sympathische".
+Thank goodness, I didn't see this coming out.

 Dir: Edward Dmytryk | Capucine & Barbara Stanwyck

-In the original novel Clairvoyant Girl's lesbianism is subtly mentioned but in the the film it is explicit and, ignored the censors demand that she never be shown to touch Psychic Girl.
+In the original novel Clairvoyant Girl's lesbianism is subtly mentioned but in the movie it is explicit and, ignored the Film Censors demand that she should never be shown to erotically touch Psychic Girl.
+So make it sensuous?
+For male titillation?

 Dir: Robert Wise | Julie Harris & Claire Bloom